siegedungeon/n5-challenge/README.md

 Project in Docker to manage permissions for users, and assign one for each user, Exist 3 types of request

-GET  ---  obtein all permissions in DB
+GET  ---  obtain all permissions from DB

 PUT --    modify one permission per request